4strodev/scaffold/README.md

 logic.

 ## Disclaimer
-This is an opinionated scaffold.
+- This is an opinionated scaffold.
 This is for MY personal projects and this don't try to replace any go standard or any idiomatic go recomendation/specification.

+- This is NOT a framework.
+It's a platform/protocol agnostic template for my projects.